cobrateam/flask-mongoalchemy/README.rst

 Flask-MongoAlchemy 0.3.2
 ------------------------

-* Compability with Flask 0.7
+* Compatibility with Flask 0.7

 Flask-MongoAlchemy 0.3.1
 ------------------------